Optical RISs Improve the Secret Key Rate of Free-Space QKD in HAP-to-UAV Scenarios: System and Channel Models

 \subsection{Channel Model}

 In linear quantum optics, the losses can be characterized by the input-output relationship of \cite{Weedbrook2012}

 where $\hat{a}_{\text{in}}$ and $\hat{a}_{\text{out}}$ are the input and output field annihilation operators, respectively.
 Furthermore, $\hat{c}$ is the environmental mode operator in the vacuum state, and $\tau$ is the channel transmittance, characterizing the linear losses within the channel.
 From (\ref{eq:input_output}), $\tau$ is confined to the range of $\left [ 0,1 \right ]$ for preserving the canonical commutation relations for the quantized optical field operators in the input-output relationship.
 In free-space QKD systems, quantum signals are transmitted through atmospheric channels.
 Consequently, $\tau$ characterizes the fluctuating loss, which is treated as a random variable.
 The input-output relationship in (\ref{eq:input_output}) can be transformed into the Schrodinger picture of motion to derive the corresponding density operators \cite{Semenov2009}.
-By employing the Glauber-Sudarshan $P$ representation \cite{Glauber1963,Sudarshan1963}, the relationship between the quantum states transmitted and received through atmospheric channels can be described as \cite{Semenov2009}

-where $P_{\text{in}}\left ( \alpha \right )$ and $P_{\text{out}}\left ( \alpha \right )$ are the input and output $P$ functions, respectively.
+By employing the Glauber-Sudarshan $P$ representation \cite{Glauber1963,Sudarshan1963}, the relationship between the quantum states transmitted and received through atmospheric channels {is} described as \cite{Semenov2009} $P_{\text{out}}\!\left ( \alpha \right )\!\!=\!\!\int f\!\left ( \tau \right )\!\frac{1}{\tau }\!P_{\text{in}}\!\left ( \frac{\alpha}{\sqrt{\tau }} \right )\!\text{d}\tau$, where $P_{\text{in}}\!\left ( \alpha \right )$ and $P_{\text{out}}\!\left ( \alpha \right )$ are the input and output $P$ functions, respectively.
 Furthermore, $f\!\left ( \tau \right )$ denotes the probability distribution of transmittance (PDT).
-It is deduced from (\ref{eq:input_output_turb}) that characterizing quantum signals received from atmospheric channels reduces to the accurate modeling of the PDT.
+It is {recognized} that characterizing quantum signals received from atmospheric channels reduces to the accurate modeling of the PDT.
 In this paper, the quantum atmospheric channel transmittance $\tau$ is assumed to represent four degradation factors, formulated as

-where $\tau _{\text{eff}}$ is the Rx efficiency, $\tau _{\text{l}}$ is the deterministic loss over the atmosphere, $I_{\text{a}}$ is the random intensity fluctuation due to atmospheric turbulence, and $\tau_{\text{p}}$ is the GML affected by the ORIS phase-shift profiles and drone hovering fluctuation-induced PE.
+where $\tau _{\text{eff}}$ is the Rx efficiency, {$\tau_{\text{ORIS}}$ is the ORIS reflectance,} $\tau _{\text{l}}$ is the deterministic loss over the atmosphere, $I_{\text{a}}$ is the random intensity fluctuation due to atmospheric turbulence, and $\tau_{\text{p}}$ is the GML affected by the ORIS phase-shift profiles and drone hovering fluctuation-induced PE.

 For elevation angle $\theta_{\text{i}}>20^{\circ}$, let $\tau _{\text{l,1}}$ denote the atmospheric loss in the HAP-ORIS slanted path, which is scaled as \cite{Dequal2021}

 where $\tau_{\text{zen}}$ denotes the transmission efficiency at $\varphi _{\text{i}}\!=\!0^{\circ}$, which can be conveniently estimated by the popular MODTRAN code \cite{Dequal2021}, which is a widely used atmospheric transmittance and radiance simulator.
 For the ORIS-drone path, assuming $d_2\ll d_1$ and that the entire $d_2$ path is subject to similar atmospheric conditions, we can apply the Beer-Lambert law for estimating the atmospheric loss as \cite{Ghassemlooy2012}